david-baumann/david-baumann.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Please note that this website is still under construction!
+subtitle: Please note that this website is still under construction.

 profile:
   align: right